Yaoir/VideoPoker-Go-WebAssembly/README.md

 ### How to Play Using the Keyboard

+Using the keyboard allows for very fast game play.

 Start the game and rest the fingers of your right hand on the keyboard as when touch typing.
 Your thumb will be on the space bar, and your index finger through little finger will be on the keys `j`, `k`, `l`, and